Larry Thomas (actor): Music

 Larry has written and recorded songs: "Nico's Song (With Out You)" written for Dads!, "It's Angela (The Wife I Choose)", "Running, Running, Running (Ben's Song), and "Ma!
 (Ode to Dorine)".

-Gun control advocacy
+Gun control

 In 2013, Serbu Firearms refused to sell their model BFG-50A semi-automatic .50 rifles to the New York City Police Department after the passage of the NY SAFE Act that classified their weapon as an assault rifle.
-Refusal to sell to states that have outlawed the sale of firearms to the public under the heading of assault rifles has become more common.
-Following their refusal to sell the rifles, Serbu then had T-shirts printed with an image of the classic Seinfeld character The Soup Nazi, played by actor Thomas, and the words "No Serbu For You".
-Thomas, a gun control advocate, contacted Facebook and the shirt printers to have the shirts removed.
-Serbu has since removed the image of Thomas and replaced it with one of their founder Mark Serbu.
+Accompanying this, Serbu then had T-shirts printed with an image of Thomas as The Soup Nazi and the words "No Serbu For You".
+Thomas contacted Facebook and the T-shirt printers to have the shirts removed.
+Serbu later removed the image of Thomas and replaced it with one of their founder Mark Serbu.